Photo: Mantis, Las Vegas

 Planeta.com’s director Ron Mader presented four workshop sessions under the rubric of Sharing Cultures on the Social Web, introducing examples from around the world of cultural conservation using the social web at the Native Innovation Educational Technology Conference (June 2017).

 What does the title allude?
 Sharing in terms of generosity and in terms of the newfangled social web, where sharing is the first step or first click, saying both ‘thank you’ and ‘hey, i found this first.’

-Among the talking points – reflections on integrating into the classroom the Year of Open and the International Year for Sustainable Tourism, as well as the tools themselves — wikis, collaborative writing, photo and video archives, Facebook, Twitter and livestreaming video.
+Among the talking points – reflections on integrating into the classroom the tools themselves — wikis, collaborative writing, photo and video archives, Facebook, Twitter and livestreaming video.

 Those attending the Native Innovations Conference in person were asked to register on site.
 Others were invited to engage via the social web during and after the real-time conversation.
 We value our remote participants.
 If you can, please encourage others by sharing and linking and commenting.
 Questions and comments are welcome below as this preview becomes a recap!